-- The need for a quantum description of the world around us. - The basic assumptions of quantum mechanics. - Solutions to the Schrodinger equation confinement, band structures, quantum harmonic oscillator. - Interpretation of quantum mechanics. - Everyday examples of quantum mechanics at work. - · A quantum description of electrical properties of materials, and where Ohm's law comes from. - Mesoscopic transport & the Landauer-Buttiker formalism. - A look into the principles underlying quantum information processing. - Entanglement, encryption and quantum computing. - Nanotechnology what it is and relationship to quantum mechanics. - Nanomaterials, evolution of properties of materials with decreasing size, dimensionality. - Ultimate nanostructures graphene, molecular systems, novel device architectures.
+- The need for a quantum description of the world around us. - The basic assumptions of quantum mechanics. - The Klein-Gordon equation & the Dirac equation. - Solutions to the Schrodinger equation confinement, band structures, quantum harmonic oscillator. - Interpretation of quantum mechanics. - Everyday examples of quantum mechanics at work. - · A quantum description of electrical properties of materials, and where Ohm's law comes from. - Mesoscopic transport & the Landauer-Buttiker formalism. - A look into the principles underlying quantum information processing. - Entanglement, encryption and quantum computing. - Nanotechnology what it is and relationship to quantum mechanics. - Nanomaterials, evolution of properties of materials with decreasing size, dimensionality. - Ultimate nanostructures graphene, molecular systems, novel device architectures.